-Here is a simple meditation exercise for learning to meditate.
+Here is a simple meditation exercise for learning how to meditate.
 By practicing the simple meditation technique described below, you can gradually learn to clear your mind and become more centered.
-It consists of two parts, the first a focus on the flowing nature of unlabored, easy breathing, and the second a simple technique for clearing the mind.
+It consists of two parts:

 Breathe naturally through your nostrils.
 Avoid trying to control the breath and focus your awareness on the sensation of the breath as it enters the body – the cool feeling in your nostrils, and the warmth as it leaves.
 Feel the rising and falling of your chest and abdomen, and let a steady rhythm of your breathing in and out be the object of this meditation.
 Concentrate on your breathing, especially the exhalation, to the exclusion of everything else.